alfnielsen/vsc-base/vsc-script/README.md

 The script must export one async function named 'run' that takes an Uri (vscode.Uri).

 The uri is the path to the file/folder right-clicked in vscode when the user runs the script.

-Full documentation for vsc-base can be found on http://vsc-base.org

 ## vsc-base